rspricigo/rspricigo/README.md

 </p>
 Project 2 - Integration between a HIS and a PACS in order to receive and storage medical reports.
 </p>
-Project 3 - Integration between a HIS and a partner that basically send automaticaly the invoices to a municipality server avoiding rework with inputing manually data in the municipality website.
+Project 3 - Integration between a HIS and a partner that automatically sends invoices to a municipal, eliminating the need for manual data entry on the municipality's website and reducing rework.
 </p>
 Project 4 - Development of an API to provide endpoints serving data to be consumed by an application that displays a status panel for family members, keeping them updated on their relatives' surgical procedures.
 </p>